Your emergency fund money and where to put it.

 The interest payments generated by the account is taxable at your personal interest rate and must be declared on your tax-return yearly.

-2. A U.S. Treasuries-based ETF or Money Market Fund
+2. A U.S. Treasuries ETF or Mutual Fund

 Example: